linkthegamer/linkthegamer.github.io/_posts/Amelia.markdown

 "Do you like what you see, little one?
 You will soon be part of all this pretty."

 The cheetah rubs her belly as it gives a small growl of hunger, a growl that beckons for you to join it.
-You look behind you and see a drop you can't hope to survive without injury; you look in front of you and see that stomach.
+You look behind you and see a drop you don't know if you want to risk; you look in front of you and see that stomach.

 "Don't be afraid to touch it; it is going to be your new home eventually."